lorenzialessandro/CV-project/README.md

 The project is developed by [@lorenzialessandro](https://github.com/lorenzialessandro) and [@LuCazzola](https://github.com/LuCazzola).

+An high level explanation of the project is also available [Here](https://www.lucazzola.it/mocap.html)

 ### Usage
 Clone the folder through ``git`` or download (and extract) the ``.zip`` file.
 ```